cs421sp21-OOSE/project-g09/docs/specification.md

 ## Functional Requirements

 **Must-have**
-As a user, I would want to login into the platform so I can access my past activities
+As a user, I want to login into the platform, so that I can access my past activities
-As a user, I should be able to sign up an account so I can log in
+As a user, I want to sign up an account, so that I can log in
-As a user, I should be able to create posts so that I can buy/sell things
+As a user, I want to create posts, so that I can buy/sell things
-As a user, I want to be able include text in the post so that I can describe things
+As a user, I want to include text in the post, so that I can describe things
-As a user, I can sign in to post an item with tags for its category so a buyer can search through category
+As a user, I want to sign in to post an item with tags for its category, so that a buyer can search through category
-As a user, I should be able to search for the item/service that I am interested so that I don’t have to see things that I don’t want
+As a user, I want to search for the item/service that I am interested, so that I don’t have to see things that I don’t want
-As a user, I want to be able to include image in the post so that I can show other users more clearly
+As a user, I want to include image in the post, so that I can show other users more clearly
-As a user, I want to be able to edit my posts after I post so that I can update the post when I feel like to
+As a user, I want to edit my posts after I post, so that I can update the post when I feel like to
-As a user, I should be able to mark something as sold so that selling information is kept up to date.
-As a user, I should be able to browse items by category so that I can search for specific things to buy.
-As a user, I would like to be able click on a specific post so that I can see the details of the item
-As a user, I would like to have the chatting feature so that I can coordinate with the person on the other end
+As a user, I want to mark something as sold, so that selling information is kept up to date As a user, I want to browse items by category, so that I can search for specific things to buy As a user, I want to click on a specific post, so that I can see the details of the item As a user, I want to have the chatting feature, so that I can coordinate with the person on the other end
-As a user, I would like to be able to pay for my purchase through the website to keep transactions secure.
+As a user, I want to be able to pay for my purchase through the website, so that I can keep transactions secure.
-As a user, I want to be able to sort by recently added, oldest, recently discounted, etc., so I can see if there is anything I would like to buy that I otherwise wouldn't have seen.
+As a user, I want to be able to sort by recently added, oldest, recently discounted, etc., so that I can see if there is anything I would like to buy that I otherwise wouldn't have seen.
-As a user, I should be able to see other people’s location information so I can buy from others close to me.
+As a user, I want to see other people’s location information, so that I can buy from others close to me

 **Nice-to-have**
-As a user, I would want to login into the platform using my JHED account to verify my identity.
+As a user, I want to login into the platform using my JHED account to verify my identity, so that sign up and login will be easy
-As a user, I want the system to tell me what object I am trying to sell using computer vision probably, so that I wouldn’t be confused about what hashtag to use.
+As a user, I want to be informed about what object I am trying to sell using computer vision probably, so that I wouldn’t be confused about what hashtag to use
-As a user I would like to be able to make a wish list so I can show people what things I am looking for
+As a user I want to make a wish list, so that I can show people what things I am looking for

 ## Software Architecture & Technology Stack
 **Frontend**